 Our physicians possess wide-ranging clinical expertise and oversee a number of nationally renowned referral programs serving both common (sarcoidosis, pulmonary vascular disease, lung cancer, interstitial lung disease, asthma, neuromuscular disease) and uncommon (lymphangioleiomyomatosis, hereditary hemorrhagic telangiectasia) disease populations.
 Outpatient visits approach 55,000 annually.

-Our lung transplant program performed 100 transplants in each year, ranking consistently in the top three programs in the nation in annual volume of procedures performed in 2014 and commonly transplants patients turned down by other centers.
+Our lung transplant program performed 100 transplants in each year, ranking consistently in the top three programs in the nation in annual volume of procedures performed.
+The program commonly transplants patients turned down by other centers.